 - 1 tsp onion powder

-- ½ tsp granulated garlic
+- 1/2 tsp granulated garlic

-- ½ tsp salt
+- 1/2 tsp salt

-- freshly ground black pepper
+- Freshly ground black pepper

-- In a blender add the cashews, water, hot sauce, smoked paprika, onion powder, granulated garlic, and salt.
-Blend until smooth.
-Add the roasted cauliflower and pulse until the cauliflower is ground into crumbles, stopping to scrape down as necessary.
+- In a blender add the cashews, water, hot sauce, smoked paprika, onion powder, granulated garlic, salt, and ground pepper.
+Blend until creamy and smooth.

 - Add the roasted cauliflower, chopping any larger sections, and blend until the cauliflower is ground into crumbles, or your desired level of smoothness.